HugoCapitan/knowledge_cornucopia/Agile Principles, Methodologies and Mindset/Basics and how to move.md

 | DSDM | Focused on business value but with complex processes and strict requirements for documentation |
 | Lean | Suitable for incorporation with other agile methodologies.
 Focus on minimizing waste to increase efficiency |
 | Crystal | Facilitates scaling of projects.
 Provides support for development of high criticality functions |

-Agile models can be implemented rigidly, with no deviations, or partially, suited to your needs, or a hybrid model, taking parts from different methodologies.